RussellSprouts/ice-forth/README.md

 parameters indicating the opcode and number of argument bytes for the instruction. `[asm]` will handle the runtime semantics of the instruction.

-### The `6502.lua` emulator
+### The 6502 emulator

-A simple emulator written in Lua is included.
-It is a very basic emulator, probably has bugs even in basic operations, and not all instructions are supported. (e.g. BRK and interrupts are unsupported)
+A simple emulator written in C++ is included.
+It is a very basic emulator, probably has bugs even in basic operations, and not all instructions are supported. (e.g. BRK and interrupts are unsupported).
+Like the NES, it doesn't include the

 To assist in debugging, these extra instructions are added:
-- `$FF` enters debug mode.
+- `$FF` enters trace mode.
 In trace mode, each instruction is logged with info about the machine state.
-- `$EF` exits debug mode.
+- `$EF` exits trace mode.
 - `$DF` Takes a zero-terminated string as an argument, and prints it to the console.

 An IO port at `$401C` powers the REPL.
 The emulator reads from stdin line-by-line,